NotHarroweD/Harronode/README.md

 ### Uninstallation

-To uninstall **Harrlogos**, simply delete the cloned repository from the `custom_nodes` directory.
+To uninstall **Harronode**, simply delete the cloned repository from the `custom_nodes` directory.

 ## Usage

-Incorporate **Harrlogos** into your ComfyUI workflow with these steps:
+Incorporate **Harronode** into your ComfyUI workflow with these steps:

 1. Add a `CLIPTextEncode` node to your canvas.
 2. Convert the desired text into a compatible input.
 3. Connect this text to the STRING output of the `Harrlogos - Prompt Builder`.

-By following these steps, you'll be able to integrate **Harrlogos** seamlessly into your projects, leveraging its capabilities to enhance your creative workflow within ComfyUI.
+By following these steps, you'll be able to integrate **Harronode** seamlessly into your projects, leveraging its capabilities to enhance your creative workflow within ComfyUI.

 ## Support and Contribution